yezhiyi9670/toxic-music-player-1/static/doc/programmable-rules.md

 0x00 Scheduled
 --------------

-Programmable rules are scheduled to be introduced in v201a, after The Flattening.
+Programmable rules are scheduled to be introduced in Recreation Update, which will be in v132a or so.

 0x01 Make rules programmable!
 -----------------------------